tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 21. MQ-9 Reaper UCAV drone
 22. RQ-4 Global Hawk UCAV drone

-**Scope Elaboration:** This dataset covers mass amount of armaments of countries and conflicts worldwide such as Yemen, Syria, United States, Iraq, Iran, Ukraine, India, Germany, China, Russia, Turkey.
-Tank and artillery shock the opposition while staying robust and afar without taking damage.
-Unmanned drones are highly used because they can inflict damage without risking pilots, replacing combat planes, harmful intelligence gathering on civilians.
-Other vehicles are used to support actual infantry engagement.
-After damage has been dealt with, this infantry engagement carries out the final sweep and makes the final decisions.
+**Scope Elaboration:** This dataset covers mass amount of armaments of countries and conflicts worldwide such as Yemen, Syria, United States, Iraq, Iran, Ukraine, India, Germany, China, Russia, Turkey. *Tank* and *Artillery* shock the opposition while staying robust and afar without taking damage.
+Unmanned *drones* are highly used because they can inflict damage without risking pilots, replacing combat planes, harmful intelligence gathering on civilians.
+Other *vehicles* are used to support actual infantry engagement.
+After damage has been dealt with, this infantry engagement via *vehicles* carries out the final sweep and makes the final decisions.
 All of these pose a threat to civilians. </br>

 ## Dataset Preparation
 **Research:** Existing military datasets are not tailored towards civilian security focus at all.
 They also doesn't contain widely armaments and information regarding modern times and conflicts.
 I aimed to update them for our modern goals.
 I did research on which categories poses most threat to civilians being on land.
 I did thorough research on most common armaments on each categories.
 I researched most produced available armaments in modern times.
 I researched most used in military operation and wars in modern times.
 I researched most used armaments. <br/><br/>
 **Data Collection:** Computer vision data downloaded using DuckDuckGo API connection searching term names.
 A grand total of ~5500 images finally consisted our dataset after deeply cleaning dataset. (with more data and categories to be added more later project version) <br/><br/>
-**DataLoader:** Used fastai DataBlock API to set up the DataLoader.
+**DataLoader:** Used fastai DataBlock API to set up the `DataLoader`.
 Proper dataset split percentage was followed.
-Proper batch_size was set to utilize power of GPU. <br/>
+Proper `batch_size` was set to utilize power of GPU. <br/>
 **Data Augmentation:** fastai provides default data augmentation which operates in GPU. <br/>
 Details can be found in `data augmentation` section in `notebooks/ARMOR_classfier_full_process.ipynb`